karimanzakzouk/Tooling/DIO configuration tool using Excel/README.md

-# DIO confihuration tool using excel
+# DIO configuration tool using excel